-Donald Trump Campaign Demands Retraction Of CNN Poll Showing President Losing To Biden
+Donald Trump Campaign Demands Retraction Of CNN Poll Showing President Losing To Joe Biden

-Donald Trump’s campaign demanded that CNN retract its recent poll that showed President Trump losing to former Vice President Joe Biden by a wide margin.
+Donald Trump’s campaign demanded that CNN retract its recent poll that showed the president losing to former Vice President Joe Biden by a wide margin.
 CNN reported that the campaign sent the network a cease and desist letter, which claimed that the poll was “designed to mislead American voters through a biased questionnaire and skewed sampling.”

 Among the chief complaints from Team Trump were that pollsters only surveyed 1,259 people, of whom 25 percent were Republican.
-Of those questioned, 1,125 reported being registered voters, even though the firm McLaughlin & Associates that President Trump hired to analyze the poll said that it hadn’t surveyed registered voters.
-Another complaint was that the survey, which was conducted between June 2 and 5, did not take into account the good jobs report that came out last Friday, which was June 5.
+Of those questioned, 1,125 reported being registered voters, even though McLaughlin & Associates — the firm that Trump hired to analyze the poll — said that it hadn’t surveyed such individuals.
+Another complaint was that the survey, which was conducted between June 2 and 5, did not take into account the positive jobs report that came out on Friday.

-“It’s a stunt and a phony poll to cause voter suppression, stifle momentum and enthusiasm for the President, and present a false view generally of the actual support across America for the President,” read the letter that Trump campaign’s senior legal adviser Jenna Ellis and chief operating officer Michael Glassner signed.
-The complaint heavily cited the McLaughlin & Associates analysis, which CNN said contained factual errors.
+“It’s a stunt and a phony poll to cause voter suppression, stifle momentum and enthusiasm for the President, and present a false view generally of the actual support across America for the President,” read the letter, which was signed by Trump campaign senior legal adviser Jenna Ellis and chief operating officer Michael Glassner.

+The complaint, which heavily cited the McLaughlin & Associates analysis, contained a number of factual errors, per CNN.

 Ultimately, the campaign demanded both a retraction and an apology.
-It also wanted the network to release a conspicuous correction of the misleading parts of the poll.
-However, CNN stood by its poll.
-David Vigilante, CNN’s executive vice president and general counsel, rejected the Trump campaign’s entire argument.
+It also wanted the network to release a conspicuous correction of the supposedly misleading parts of the poll.
+However, CNN stood its ground, as executive vice president and general counsel David Vigilante rejected Team Trump’s entire argument.

 “To my knowledge, this is the first time in its 40-year history that CNN had been threatened with legal action because an American politician or campaign did not like CNN’s polling results,” Vigilante wrote.